alttch/eva3/doc/faq.rst

 As for :doc:`scripts</item_scripts>` - you can use any.
 A script or a program runs as a separate process in the system.
 It's only necessary that it reads the input parameters correctly and writes the result in an appropriate format.
-If you need speed - PERL or DASH are preffered.
+If you need speed - PERL or DASH are preferred.
 If speed is not so important, you may use BASH or even PHP.

 Logic Manager :doc:`macros</lm/macros>` are written in Python, but in most